 Our focus is on the most common DNA lesions, base lesions, that are substrates for base excision repair (BER), a repair pathway discovered by Tomas Lindahl for which he got the Nobel Prize, and involves several glycosylases, AP-endonucleases, Poly (ADP-ribose) Polymerase (PARP) and ligases.
-Earlier, the Helleday group pioneered the synthetic lethal concept for treatment of cancer (Bryant et al., Nature 2005), which exploits that a mutated cancer requires a back-up pathway for survival, not normally required for normal cells to survive.
-Using this concept, we demonstrated an effective treatment of BRCA2 defective tumors with PARP inhibitors, which did not cause the side effects associated with chemotherapy treatments.
+Earlier, the Helleday group pioneered the synthetic lethal concept for the treatment of cancer (Bryant et al., Nature 2005), which exploits that a mutated cancer requires a backup pathway for survival, not normally required for normal cells to survive.
+Using this concept, we demonstrated effective treatment of BRCA2 defective tumors with PARP inhibitors, which did not cause the side effects associated with chemotherapy treatments.

 We are currently building on this strategy and expanding into targeting novel DNA repair enzymes.
 We demonstrated how targeting MTH1 can be used to target cancer in general without causing toxicity to non-transformed cells (Gad et al, Nature 2014; Huber et al., Nature 2014) and we have developed the MTH1 inhibitor (MTH1i) karonudib (Karolinska NUDT1 inhibitor) (Warpman Berglund et al., Ann Oncol 2016) and progressed it through GMP manufacturing, formulation, GLP safety assessment, IMPD, Medical Product Agency and ethical approvals.
-Presently two clinical Phase 1 trials (one in patients with advanced solid malignancies and one in haematological cancers) with karonudib are on-going at Karolinska University Hospital.
+Presently two clinical Phase 1 trials (one in patients with advanced solid malignancies and one in hematological cancers) with karonudib are ongoing at Karolinska University Hospital.
 Pharmacology and biology are often more complex than originally thought, and we continue to deepen our understanding of the mechanism of action of our MTH1i and the role of MTH1 in cancer pathology.

 By targeting the OGG1 glycosylase, we show how this can be used to suppress the onset of inflammatory and immune processes in for instance sepsis (Visnes et al., Science 2018).